Skip to the content.

 Go inside tools/SafeBoot and run:

-> SAFEBOOT_BOARD=esp32dev pio run -e safeboot
+> SAFEBOOT_BOARD=my-board pio run -e safeboot

 SAFEBOOT_BOARD is the environment variable to specify the board to build the SafeBoot firmware for.